kristianmandrup/graphql-typescript-stripe-example/server/Readme.md

 - `updateCustomer` stripe API
 - `updateUser` DB

-`ChangeCreditCard` only makes sense if user has already paid.
+Change credit card only makes sense if user has already paid for a subscription and thus had already registered a credit card.

 ### Subscription